helps people win back their lives

 For a Michigan DUI second offense, you may face no fewer than 5 days and no more than 12 months in jail.
 In addition to jail time, you may be sentenced to between 30 to 90 days of community service and fines ranging from $200 to $1,000.

-After a second DUI conviction, your driver’s license may be revoked for at least a year.
-In order to have your license reinstated, you must satisfy the requirements of the Driver’s License Appeal Division (DLAD) and wait until you are eligible to apply.
+After a second DUI conviction, your driver's license will be revoked for at least a year.
+To have your license reinstated, you must satisfy the requirements of the Driver's License Appeal Division (DLAD) and wait until you are eligible to apply.
+If you fail to meet your burden of proof by providing clear and convincing evidence that you no longer have a substance use disorder, then your license will remain revoked, and you'll have to wait another year before you can apply again.
+In this way the license revocation on a second offense DUI is really a life-time revocation that can only end by winning your license appeal.

-While forfeiture of your vehicle is optional, it may be immobilized after your Michigan DUI second offense conviction.
+You also could have your vehicle taken from you through forfeiture and even if this is not done, then it may be immobilized after your Michigan DUI second offense conviction.